Investment Office · · 24 min read

 These are net-of-fee numbers.
 After the managers take their 2% management fee and 20% carry.

 But averages are dangerous in private markets.
 Return dispersion between top-quartile and bottom-quartile buyout funds runs around 14% in any given vintage year.
 For venture and growth equity, that gap stretches to 18%.
-The experience depends almost entirely on which funds (or deals) you access.
+Your experience depends almost entirely on which funds (or deals) you access.

 That's actually the point.
 Private equity isn't a market you buy.
 It's a game where selection and access determine everything.
+If you're still working from the traditional balanced portfolio model, PE is where the gap between theory and practice widens.

-Illiquidity Premium
+Illiquidity Premium (With a Reality Check)

 You've heard the argument: you get paid extra for locking up your capital.
 Research from Barclays suggests the illiquidity premium runs 2-4% annually for buyout funds and 3-5% for venture capital.

-Here's the reality check nobody mentions: not every illiquid investment actually captures that premium.
+The reality check nobody mentions: not every illiquid investment actually captures that premium.
 It depends entirely on entry price, deal structure, and timing.
 Simply tying up capital for seven years doesn't magically create alpha.
 You have to buy well.

 And there's another dimension.
 Academic research shows that PE's perceived lower volatility is partly an artifact of appraisal-based valuations that smooth returns.
 The underlying businesses carry risks that public equity investors price immediately but PE investors discover on a lag.
 Something to remember when the quarterly statements look more stable than your public portfolio.